Anapaya/vagrant-lxc-base-boxes/README.anapaya.md

 To test this new box update the config.vm.box_version field in the ansible repo test/Vagrantfile and follow the steps in the readme to generate lxc boxes.
 If it works consider creating a PR with the newer box.

+### Cloudsmith.io credentials

+There is a hardcoded Cloudsmith entitlement token in the script building an image.
+As this should not be used by the general public, the token has been disabled via https://cloudsmith.io/~anapaya/repos/internal/entitlements/?show_disabled=true.
+It should be enabled by the person building the new image and disabled shortly afterwards.

 ### Cleanup
 `make clean`